X-Lemon-X/sdrac_software_low/README.md

 }
 ```

-## Adding code to CMakeLists.txt
+## Preparing CMakeLists.txt
-Add all included directories and .c files to a CMakeLists.txt
+After generating the code in CubeMX all necessary files will be generated like Core, Drivers, ....
+Including the Makefile, STM32Fxxx.ld, stm32f4xxxx.s files.

+From Makefiel you have to copy all the source xx.c files, include directories, and most importantly add stm32f4xxxx.s to source files and set appropriate linker STM32Fxxx.ld in target_link_options in CMakeLists.txt.
+After that you shopuld be able to build the project using cmake.